yiptool/yip/README_UI.md

   orientations.
 You can set two boolean values separated with a slash (`/`) for this attribute.
 The first one will be used for phones and the second one will be used for tablets.

-Each non-root element in the UI file represents a UI widget or a widget group.
+Each non-root element (except `string`) in the UI file represents a UI widget or a widget group.
 Widget group may have children widgets or groups.

+You can also specify translatable string constants using the `string` element.
+It should have two mandatory
+attributes: `id` and `text`.
+Attribute `id` should contain a name for a property or variable to be generated.
+It will be of string type and will contain value of `text` translated to the current user's language.

 ## Widgets